EvanCWoods/Tech-Blog/README.md

 ## Description
-This project is an E-Commerce backend built in node js using sequelize as a database and express router to build the API that returns the data to the user in JSON form.
-The application allows users to interact with a hypothetical stores inventory system including categories which products belong to, the products themselves, including the name, price, stock and which category it belongs to.
-Finally, the app allows users to interact with the tags associated with the products.
-The features that users have access to are as follows:

-* Getting the list of categories, products or tags,
-* Getting a specific category, product or tag,
-* Changing information in a specific category, product or tag,
-* deleting a specific category, product or tag
+This project is a tech blog that allows users to create an account, add posts, edit posts and delete posts while logged in, and view the feed of everyones posts without being logged in.
+The app is very straight forward and easy to navigate.

-This fulfils all of the technical acceptance criteria.
+The project fulfils all of the technical acceptance criteria listed in the user story below.